Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 - Adaptability and ability to manage pressure

-Also, focus on things that the job description suggests the role that you’re applying for requires.
+Also, focus on things that the job description suggests the position that you’re applying for requires.
 Here are a few examples:

 - Oral communication and arguments